willp240/rat-container/README.md

 **If on your own local machine**, Docker should be used as it is easier to install.
 The command to obtain the latest version of the container for Docker is:
 ```
-docker pull snoplus/rat-container:el9
+docker pull snoplus/rat-container:main
 ```
-The tag (in the above command, `el9`) can be replaced with the desired tag.
+The tag (in the above command, `main`) can be replaced with the desired tag.

 Docker doesn't actually create a file in your working directory in the same way that Apptainer does; rather, it downloads the image layers and adds an entry to your local **Docker registry** which can be viewed by going: